orangemn6/runescape-linux-installer/README.md

 ### What this script does:

--adds runescape gpg key and repo to apt
+- adds runescape gpg key and repo to apt
--updates your apt sources
+- updates your apt sources
--installs runescape
+- installs runescape

 > This script is not associated with or made by Jagex Ltd.